-To assist grantees in correcting or avoiding the deficiencies identified in Section 1, the OIG has prepared two "Financial Management Guides," one for non-profit organizations and the other for state and local governments.
+To assist grantees in correcting or avoiding the deficiencies identified in Section 1, the OIG utilizes two "Financial Management Guides," one for non-profit organizations and the other for state and local governments.
 The guides are not offered as complete manuals of procedures; rather, they are intended to provide practical information on what is expected from grantees in terms of fiscal accountability.
-The guides are available on the NEA's web site.
+The guides are available at www.arts.gov/about/OIG/Contents.html

-The guides discuss accountability standards in the areas of financial management, internal controls, audit and reporting.
+The guides discuss accountability standards in the areas of financial management, internal controls, audit, and reporting.
 The guides also contain sections on unallowable costs and shortcomings to avoid.
 In addition, the guides include short lists of useful references and some sample documentation forms.